Reviews

 DIET Hunting dog

 A quality diet strengthens the dog’s muscles, providing strength and endurance, while amino acids contribute to muscle growth and repair.
 A diet rich in protein (30%) and fat (20%) provides a balanced diet.
-When a dog eats the right balance of proteins, fats and carbohydrates, he is more likely to achieve a high VO2 max – the greatest amount of oxygen the body can use – which means better performance.Although regulating the amount of food is essential to maintaining a healthy weight, don’t forget that more food may be needed as summer training intensifies.
+When a dog eats the right balance of proteins, fats and carbohydrates, he’s more likely to achieve a high VO2 max – the greatest amount of oxygen the body can use – which means better performance.While regulating the amount of food is essential to maintaining a healthy weight, don’t forget that more food may be needed as summer training intensifies.
 It’s best to keep the same diet all year round, as changing diet can disrupt a dog’s metabolism and lead to loss of appetite.HYDRATATIONWater not only keeps dogs hydrated and refreshed, but also aids digestion.
 Give them small amounts of cool water – never ice-cold – every 15 to 20 minutes during exercise to rinse the back of their throat and keep their cooling system working properly.
 Training during the cooler morning and evening hours also helps to regulate the dog’s body temperature.Source: Outdoor Canada / https://www.outdoorcanada.ca/how-to-get-your-hunting-dog-in-peak-condition-for-the-upcoming-season/